10 of the Smartest NFL Players With Amazing Academic Careers

 2. Benjamin Watson

 Benjamin Watson was a tight end in the NFL, most notably with the New England Patriots.
 Drafted in 2004 in the first round, Watson had also received a 48 on the Wonderlic Test.
-Initially playing football at Duke University after being accepted due to his academic record.
+Before Watson became an NFL player, he played football at Duke University after being accepted for his academic record.
 He would later transfer to the University of Georgia and major in finance.
+A fun fact about Benjamin Watson is that he wrote a memoir entitled “Under Our Skin” that talks about race relations, his intelligence, and overcoming stereotypes.

 3. Byron “Whizzer” White